 CAAP ACTIVE CASELOAD

 How the Human Services Agency is Performing

 The CAAP caseload has been in overall decline for the past five years, generally mirroring the regional decline in unemployment, although at a slightly slower rate due to San Francisco’s improved economic conditions.
-From the fall of 2010 to the fall of 2015, the CAAP caseload declined from around 7,500 cases to 5,500 cases, or roughly 25 percent.
+Between Fiscal Year (FY) 2010-11 and Fiscal Year 2015-16, the average monthly CAAP caseload declined from 7,515 to 5,496, or roughly 27%.

 Prior to 2014, clients often had to wait several days for a CAAP intake appointment.
 Due to additional hiring of CAAP workers and overtime efforts, CAAP has offered next day intake appointments since the spring of 2014.
 Expedited intake appointments caused a modest increase in the CAAP caseload from December 2013 to May 2014.

 The CAAP caseload again increased modestly between November 2014 and April 2015 due to an increase in applicants and a new discontinuance policy that allows clients multiple warnings before they are discontinued from the program.
 Since April 2015, the caseload has been steadily declining.